-If your dog is hacking away or constantly making noises that make it sound like he's choking on something, he may have a case of kennel cough, or canine infectious tracheobronchitis.
+If your dog is hacking away or constantly making noises that make it sound like they are choking on something, they may have a case of kennel cough, or canine infectious tracheobronchitis.
 Although kennel cough can sound terrible, most of the time it is not a serious condition, and most dogs will recover without treatment.

 What is Kennel Cough?